StarsoftAnalysis/lightboxSSA/README.md

 ## Major changes from Lightbox2

-* Next/previous arrows are in fixed positions for easier clicking.
-* Simpler DOM.
 * Use flex and CSS to reduce the need to do image size calculations in Javascript, and make the whole thing much more responsive.
+* Replaced arrow images with dynamic cursors.
+Cursors don't show in phones or other touch screens, but phone users can guess that swiping should be possible, so:
+* Added swiping for touch screens.
 * Uses 'proper' Javascript classes.
 * No more jQuery.
 And it's no longer a module.

 ## Requirements

-* ES6
+* ES6 (but you can transpile to more widely compatible versions of Javascript if required).

 ---